aarab-ayoub/flag-it-dfir-simple/Ransomware_CTF/1/README_CREATOR.md

    ```

    This will:
-   - Create a 500MB disk image file named `ransomware_ctf_disk.img`
+   - Create a 100MB disk image file named `ransomware_ctf_disk.img`
    - Format it with ext4 filesystem
    - Add the encrypted files and decoy files
-   - Hide the AES password in a deleted file
+   - Hide the AES password in a deleted file and in strings
    - Hide the RSA private key in slack space
    - Add a ransomware note